NCSU-Libraries/ole-migrator-tools/README.md

 in something other than Groovy or Java, there is a basic JSON parser class which can churn a stream of JSON objects into source for Groovy data structures suitable for use with the Persistor classes.
-See `org.kuali.ole.contrib.json.JsonStreamReader` for more info.
+See `org.kuali.ole.contrib.json.JsonStreamReader` and the README in the `migrator-base` subproject for more info.

 ## Notes

 Despite the package names, this software is not an official part of the Kuali OLE project, and all copyrights are retained by North Carolina State University.
 The software is provided under the GNU GPL v3 license.